labrax/minimal-slurm/README.md

 ## Required packages
 apt-get update && apt-get upgrade
 # When installing mailutils you may set it as "Local only".
-apt-get install build-essential python libmunge-dev libmunge2 mailutils
+apt-get install build-essential python munge libmunge-dev libmunge2 mailutils
 # We will create user, folders and change permissions
 adduser slurm #any pass will suffice mkdir -p /slurm/state